DtxdF/AppJail.docs/docs/fs-mgmt.md

 AppJail uses its own way to use the `fstab(5)` file if you don't use `mount.fstab` as you can see in `Templates`.

 The main motivation is to allow mounting devices with strange characters, like a space in a directory.
-Especially in shared environments when users have no control over how they can name their files and directories. `fstab(5)` allows you to mount such devices, but it is not automated, so `appjail fstab` does it for you.
+Especially in shared environments when users have no control over how they can name their files and directories. `fstab(5)` allows you to mount such devices, but it is not automated, so `appjail-fstab(1)` does it for you.

 Another reason to get a specific order of the fields used by a jail and a useful description that allows you or another sysadmin to remember them very easily.

-`appjail fstab` has some useful commands.
-For example, you can list the current entries using `appjail fstab jail <jail name> list`.
+`appjail-fstab(1)` has some useful commands.
+For example, you can list the current entries using `appjail-fstab(1)` `jail` `<jail name>` `list`.

 ```console
 # appjail fstab jail debian list